I Ching Oracle Result: Transformation from Hexagram 53 with Changing Lines 1, 2, 3, 6 to Hexagram 60

 (Hóng jiàn yú gān, xiǎo zǐ lì, yǒu yán, wú jiù.)

-“The wild goose gradually approaches the shore.
-The young son is in danger.
-There are words, but no blame.”
+"The wild goose gradually approaches the shore.
+For the young, risk present; there is talk, but no error."

 Line 2 Changing